 This is another beauty.
 You will always need to be communicating in any role you do, whether that is with colleagues or with clients, the skill set in this area can really take you places.
 Being a good communicator allows you to not only get your own messages across but to also listen and learn from others.
 This is significantly important when taking on a new career as you are quite possibly learning a large amount within the first 2 to 3 months before putting that new knowledge into practice.

 It’s just a fact of life; people take on new roles and leave those roles for various reasons.
 But again, no matter what industry or area you are working in, there will always be training.
 Through your own job travels, you would have been asked to teach someone new when they came on board, and assist with part of their development.
 By being the trainer, you come to understand what you need when being trained.
 This skill gives you the ability to help structure some of your own learning in the best way that suits your own learning patterns.

 With particular qualifications and experience, you can actually branch out into a different career path.
-For example an electrical engineer can move on to be an Intellectual Property lawyer for that area.
-Or a site manager specialising in building and construction can become a University or Tafe lecturer.
-The sky really is the limit, and the only thing that’s in your way, is the ability to realise this.
+For example, an electrical engineer can move on to be an Intellectual Property lawyer for that area.
+Or a site manager specializing in building and construction can become a University or TAFE lecturer.
+The sky really is the limit, and the only thing that’s in your way is the ability to realize this.

 Don’t give up on following your true calling and spreading your wings to reach your maximum potential.

 You really are your own roadblock.
 If you are thinking about a new opportunity, reach out to those in that field and obtain some feedback based on their real-life experiences.
 It’s also a good way to learn about the positives and negatives of that career (no, not everything is roses!)
 It can definitely help you decide whether it’s worth taking that leap, and finally working in the area you have always wanted to.